FLASHBACK 300

 In 2006, John Steele, who saw the house's potential as a residence again, came onboard to help with the restoration, by painstakingly restoring woodwork, reestablishing the original floorplan, and undertaking several other major jobs.
 In 2013 John and Norman Kulba purchased the property with the intent of finishing the restoration, and creating the beautiful bed and breakfast space it is today.

-I was first introduced to 300 Clifton last December when I attended holiday fundraiser there sponsored by Citizens for a Loring Park Community, and I immediately fell in love with the home.
+I was first introduced to 300 Clifton last December when I attended a holiday fundraiser there sponsored by Citizens for a Loring Park Community, and I immediately fell in love with the home.
 The Preservationist: 300 Clifton event, was designed to create awareness of the need to save and restore the beautiful old mansions of Loring Hill.
 John shared in-depth information on the home's history, and about the need to save and preserve the few remaining homes of Minneapolis' early leading citizens.

 300 Clifton is one of the most beautiful homes in Minneapolis, and provides a welcoming and hospitable space to all who visit.
 I definitely encourage you stop by or attend one of the many events they host throughout the year.
 John and Norman are always happy to share the Carpenter Mansions story with you.